 Our commitment above stated that we would consciously act in a manner that would redefine our comfort zone and shift our actions to benefit the general culture.
 It may be easy to define this goal but implementing and attaining a measurable change is an entirely different conversation.

 Ultimately, we must hold ourselves accountable for the commitment we are determined to make.
 In order to do so, let’s continuously check in with ourselves about the actions we are taking to improve our company culture.

-Wherever your notes are kept, jot down these goals that are specific to your idea of positive company culture (and aligns well with the company values) and, check off how many you can complete each month.
-We will hold ourselves accountable for the seemingly miniscule difference we can make to overall positive culture and realize the larger impact it has on our day-to-day standard of our work environment.
+Wherever your notes are kept, jot down these goals that are specific to your idea of positive company culture (and align well with the company values) and, check off how many you can complete each month.
+We will hold ourselves accountable for the seemingly minuscule difference we can make to an overall positive culture and realize the larger impact it has on the day-to-day standard of our work environment.

 I have about 30 sticky notes in my office reminding me of action-items and culture initiatives, and that works for me.
 For others though, that may be a nuisance.
 The research I conduct in order to identify what action-items best resemble a strong correlation to implementing a positive company culture, often end up influencing my own behavior as well.
 If anything, this article is a reminder to myself of the benefit of being conscious about company culture, because I ultimately want myself and my colleagues to enjoy their time at work.